-Cooked low and slow for hours with homemade BBQ sauce, these SMOKED BABY BACK RIBS take a little effort but the result is worth it.
+Cooked low and slow for hours with our homemade BBQ sauce, these Smoked Baby Back Ribs take a little effort but the result is worth it.
 You’ll feel like a BBQ pit master and your family, friends, and neighbors will thank you for it!

 I got an electric smoker for my birthday a few years ago and oh man.
 Might just be the best birthday gift yet…for the whole family!

-Our whole neighborhood smells amazing when we’re smoking these baby back ribs and my husband and kids get so excited for dinner.
+Our whole neighborhood smells amazing when we make these smoked baby back ribs and my husband and kids get so excited for dinner.

-Tender ribs, a smoky bourbon BBQ sauce, and just all around delicious smoked goodness.
+Tender ribs, a smoky bourbon BBQ sauce, and just all around delicious meaty goodness.

 No smoker?
 No problem!
 Try our slow cooker ribs instead!